Read time: 2 minutes 20 seconds

-- User testing sessions with users with people with disability will also help you check that what you’re building is accessible.
+- User testing sessions with people with disability help you check what you’re building is accessible.

-Digital Citizen Services can help with usability testing.
+The Office for Digital Government can help with usability testing.

 - It’s important to carry on testing for accessibility and researching your service once it’s live.

 - Check that all new features meet government accessibility requirements.

 - Continue doing research with people with disability.

 - If you make significant upgrades to your service, it's best to get another accessibility audit.
 This way you can be sure you still meet government accessibility requirements.

 - May 2019 report: benefits of inclusive design (Centre for Inclusive Design)

 - User needs for content (University of Melbourne) - cover the Web Content Accessibility Guidelines (WCAG) 2.1 as user needs and then assigns responsibilities